adamdjbrett/doctrineofdiscovery.org/_posts/2023-03-14-religious-origins-white-supremacy.md

   -   Please send in a 300-word abstract of your paper and/or panel
   -   CV/Resume
-  -   Proposals should be received by August 15
+  -   Proposals should be received by September 15
-  -   Acceptance notices will be sent on September 1
+  -   Acceptance notices will be sent on October 1
   -   Papers from graduate students are encouraged.
   -   Undergraduate panels with a professor are also encouraged.
   -   For questions please email Prof. Philip P. Arnold at <info@indigenousvalues.org>